Climate & Planet

 While the Exxon Valdez spill is not the largest oil spill in history (Deepwater Horizon in 2010 suffered the most oil spilled), it is one of the most recognized.

-One thing that makes the Exxon Valdez spill so devastating is that oil spilled in a location where cleanup was difficult.
-This made it much harder to reduce the environmental impact and much of the wildlife was affected, including sea otters, sea birds, seals and salmon.
+One thing that makes the Exxon Valdez spill so devastating is that oil spilled in a location where cleanup was laborious.
+This made it much harder to reduce the environmental impact, and much of the wildlife, including sea otters, sea birds, seals, and salmon, was affected.

-Due to the slow response of cleanup crews, much of the shoreline suffered from exposure to the oil.
+Due to the slow response of cleanup crews, much of the shoreline was exposed to the oil.
 However, once cleanup efforts launched, they were extensive.
-Unfortunately, the extensive cleanup efforts resulted in only 10% of the spilled oil recovered.
+Unfortunately, the extensive cleanup efforts resulted in only 10% of the spilled oil being recovered.

 Subscribe